Linosway24/Sound-Meter/tasks/PHASE-4-TESTING-GUIDE.md

 1. On home screen, press SOFT1 twice (or until label shows "1/3")
 2. Check slmLabelIndex: `window.getMainFSMState().slmLabelIndex`
 3. Check slm.mode: `window.getMainFSMState().slm.mode`
-4. Press RUN/PAUSE to enter SLM
+4. **Note:** Pressing RUN/PAUSE on the home screen does NOT navigate to SLM - it only shows a play symbol and running timer while staying on the home screen.
+5. Enter SLM: Use DOWN arrow to navigate to "VIEW SESSION" in the home menu, then press ENTER
-5. Check viewId: `window.getMainFSMState().viewId`
+6. Check viewId: `window.getMainFSMState().viewId`

 **Expected:**
 - ✅ `slmLabelIndex` is `2`